 How to fill in your income on your tax return form:

-If you have driven passengers regularly in your private car for payment you are required to declare the VAT separately.
-This means you must declare VAT on your trips, regardless of whether or not you have a licence to operate a taxi service.
+If you have driven passengers regularly in your private car for payment, you are required to declare the VAT separately.
+This means you must declare VAT on your trips, regardless of whether or not you have a license to operate a taxi service.
 If you only make a limited number of trips you not need to declare VAT.

 The tax rate for passenger transports is 6 percent.
 The VAT is included in the price that the customer pays.